diodesign/diosix/docs/security.md

 or rebooting) regardless of their hardware trust status.
 This design enables a security-hardened workflow for deploying new guests:

-1. A trusted Virtual Machine (VM) forks a child VM, which inherits the hardware trust flag.
+1. A trusted Virtual Machine (such as the Root VM) creates a child VM with specified resource quotas.
-2. The child VM, which now has access to the host's storage hardware, populates its own memory with a new guest operating system image.
+2. The child VM is instantiated from an isolated guest image loaded from storage without physical host hardware access.
-3. The child VM triggers the `DROP_TRUST` Supervisor Binary Interface (SBI) function to relinquish its hardware access.
+3. If hardware access is needed (e.g. for a dedicated hardware driver VM), trust can be granted at startup; otherwise, guests run strictly untrusted.
-4. The child VM then restarts and executes the newly loaded image as a standard isolated guest that can never regain trust or hardware access.
+4. A guest VM can irrevocably trigger the `DROP_TRUST` Supervisor Binary Interface (SBI) function at any time to relinquish its hardware access.

 ## Reporting security issues <a name="reporting-security-issues"></a>